-This type of insulation is used quite often in many areas and is extremely durable.
-Today, we’re going to learn all that we can about rockwool insulation and everything it is used for.
-Perhaps you can learn something useful.
+The insulation is found in many homes and is durable.
+We’ll learn about rockwool insulation and how it is used.
+Perhaps you can learn something useful about this special insulation.

 What Is Rockwool Insulation?

-So it ends up looking like cotton or fiberglass insulation but it is in fact made of rocks.
-But in this case, the rocks are spread very thin.
-This doesn’t mean they are no longer as “hard as a rock,” making for very durable insulation.
+So it looks like cotton or fiberglass insulation but it’s made of rocks.
+The rocks are spread thin throughout the insulations.
+It doesn’t mean they are no longer rock hard, making for durable insulation.

 Why Use Rockwool Insulation